 Pets have very sensitive hearing, So it’s no surprise when there is a big bang they act in different ways.
 There are many ways to ensure you can keep your pet safe this bonfire night.

 Be considerate of your neighbours, always let them know when setting off fireworks.
 At any time of the year.
 And always set your fireworks off before 11 pm.

 - Government information on fireworks and bonfire safety.

 - NHS Choices – Website, for valuable advice.
 Especially for medical advice from burns.

 - Safer Fireworks – RoSPA’s

-Alternatively, if you have questions over the above guide, please use the Seasonal forum, and dedicated members would be more than happy to answer anything.
+Alternatively, if you have questions about the above guide, please use the Seasonal forum, and dedicated members would be more than happy to answer anything.